wintercooled/wintercooled.github.io/elements-code-tutorial/blockchain.md

 * * *

 ### validatepegin
-As we will not be running this blockchain as a sidechain we need to disable the validation of the peg in, as there will be no peg in to validate!
+As we will not be running this blockchain as a sidechain we need to disable the validation of the peg in, as there will be no peg to validate.

 ### defaultpeggedassetname
 Allows you to specify the name of the default asset created upon blockchain initialisation.
 If you do not provide this the default asset created by Elements will be labelled as "bitcoin".